Background pattern

 Skin reactions

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), generalized acute pustular exanthema (PEGA), have been reported in association with ibuprofen treatment.
-Discontinue ibuprofen treatment and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP), have been reported in association with ibuprofen treatment.
+Discontinue ibuprofen treatment and seek medical attention immediately if you notice any symptoms related to these severe skin reactions described in section 4.

-You should inform your doctor or pharmacist before taking Ibuprofeno (arginina) Stada if:
+You should discuss your treatment with your doctor or pharmacist before taking Ibuprofen (arginine) Stada if:

 Children and adolescents

-Do not administer to children under 14 years old.
+Do not administer to children under 14 years of age.

 Infections

 Ibuprofen may mask the signs of an infection, such as fever and pain.
-Therefore, it is possible that ibuprofen may delay the appropriate treatment of the infection, which may increase the risk of complications.
-This has been observed in pneumonia caused by bacteria and skin infections related to chickenpox.
-If you take this medication while having an infection and the infection symptoms persist or worsen, consult a doctor without delay.
+Consequently, ibuprofen may delay appropriate treatment of the infection, which may increase the risk of complications.
+This has been observed in bacterial pneumonia and bacterial skin infections related to chickenpox.
+If you take this medication while having an infection and the symptoms of the infection persist or worsen, consult a doctor without delay.

 • Lithium (medication used to treat depression).
 Your doctor may adjust the dose of this medication.